 Our annual Cherry Parade started in 1972 and was uninterrupted until 2020.
 It features lots of floats with community Queens, horses, antique cars and anything else our residents come up with to get them on the road.
 The Parade starts at 10 am and ends about noon at the Leona Valley Community Building.

 Young and old alike take part in our very popular annual Pie Eating contest.
 Whoever eats their slice of pie fastest wins the prize!
 Sometimes it is a ribbon or trophy and other times it is a whole cherry pie.
-The contest wasl run by our new LV Community Queens.
+The contest is run by our new LV Community Queens.

 Almost every year we bring together lots of restored cars from different eras to have on display.
 Many of our local residents enter their own cars and others come from nearby neighboring communities.
 We will have cars in the Parade this year, but no separate Car Show.
 Enjoy them as they are driving down the road.